-Section 4.
+Section 3.
 That this Governmental Unit hereby expresses its support for the allocation and use of opioid settlement proceeds as generally described in the Florida Plan.

 Section 5.
-That Byron Brooks, Orange County Administrator is hereby expressly authorized to execute any formal agreements required by the bankruptcy court, as a creditor, for implementing the Plan for the allocation and use of opioid settlement proceeds that is not substantially inconsistent with this Resolution.
+That the Orange County Administrator is hereby expressly authorized to execute any formal agreements required by the court and pursuant to the settlement agreement for settlement with TEVA and for the allocation and use of opioid settlement proceeds that is not substantially inconsistent with this Resolution.